-The Sinus-Migranten-Milieus are a means of segmenting and describing the diversity of migrant lifeworlds in Germany
+The Sinus Migrant Milieus are a means of segmenting and describing the diversity of migrant lifeworlds in Germany

-In 2008, SINUS was the first institute to examine the lifeworlds and lifestyles of people from different migrant backgrounds and to look at how these evolved as a result of living in Germany.
-We based the research on the Sinus-Milieus approach which enabled us to gain unadulterated insights into (and thus understand) the everyday world of migrants and their basic values, goals, wants and expectations in life.
+In 2008, SINUS broke new ground by examining the lifeworlds and lifestyles of German residents from migrant backgrounds, with special attention to how living in Germany has affected these factors.
+We based our research on the Sinus-Milieus approach, which enabled us to gain unadulterated insights into the everyday lifeworlds of migrants and their basic values, goals, desire, and expectations.

-The study with its intra-national comparison is similar to the inter-cultural comparison across national borders in showing clearly that here too there are groups of like-minded people among migrants originating from different countries who share lifeworld patterns.
-The Migranten-Milieus differ less in terms of ethnic origin and social status than in terms of their values, lifestyles and aesthetic preferences.
-It is therefore impossible to deduce a person’s milieu from their culture of origin.
+Our key finding was that just as there are identifiable groups of people across national borders who share basic values and lifestyle characteristics, there are also groups of like-minded people among migrants originating from different countries.
+These milieus differ less in terms of ethnic origin and status than in terms of their values, lifestyles, and aesthetic preferences.
+It is impossible to deduce a person’s milieu – nor, it follows, their patterns of thought and action – from their culture of origin alone.

-The study was the focus of much attention within the scientific and media discourse, as it draws a highly differentiated picture of people from migrant backgrounds and gets rid of many common clichés about this group.
-For instance, it revealed that:
+The Sinus Migrant Milieu studies have been the focus of much attention in both the scientific community and the mainstream media, as it draws a highly differentiated picture of migrant-background German residents and dispels many common clichés.
+For instance, the studies reveal that:

-- the willingness to achieve and climb the social ladder is far more defined among the migrant population than among the indigenous population.
+- Willingness to achieve and climb the social ladder is far more defined among the migrant population than among the indigenous population.

-- the degree to which migrants have adapted and their status at the centre of society are underestimated.
+- The degree to which migrants have adapted and their status at the centre of society are often underestimated.

 Dr. Silke Borgstedt - Direktorin Sozialforschung